 Environmental Remediation.
-The Company is responsible for environmental remediation at certain sites on its gas transmission systems.
-The contamination resulted from the past use of lubricants containing polychlorinated biphenyls (PCBs) in compressed air systems; the past use of paints containing PCBs; and the prior use of wastewater collection facilities and other on-site disposal areas.
+Panhandle is responsible for environmental remediation at certain sites on its gas transmission systems for contamination resulting from the past use of lubricants containing polychlorinated biphenyls (PCBs) in compressed air systems; the past use of paints containing PCBs; and the prior use of wastewater collection facilities and other on-site disposal areas.
 The Company has developed and is implementing a program to remediate such contamination.
 Remediation and decontamination has been completed at each of the 35 compressor station sites where auxiliary buildings that house the air compressor equipment were impacted by the past use of lubricants containing PCBs.
 At some locations, PCBs have been identified in paint that was applied many years ago.
 A program has been implemented to remove and dispose of PCB impacted paint during painting activities.
 At one location on the Trunkline system, PCBs were discovered on the painted surfaces of equipment in a building that is outside of the scope of the compressed air system program and the existing PCB impacted paint program.
 The estimated cost to remediate the painted surfaces at this location is approximately \$300,000.
-An assessment program is underway to determine whether this condition exists at any of the other 78 similar buildings on the PEPL and Trunkline systems.
-Until the results of the assessment program are available, the costs associated with remediation of the painted surfaces cannot be reasonably estimated.
+An initial assessment program was undertaken to determine whether this condition exists at any of the other 78 similar buildings on the PEPL and Trunkline systems.
+At the seven locations assessed, which comprised a total of 15 buildings, preliminary analysis identified PCBs at regulated levels in a small number of the samples at two locations.
+An expanded assessment program is being developed.
+Until the results of the expanded assessment program are available, the costs associated with remediation of the painted surfaces cannot be reasonably estimated.